 Students on the BA Chemical Engineering Degree spend their first year reading either Natural Sciences or Engineering, before embarking on the study of Chemical Engineering itself.
 The course leads to a BA after three years, and ordinarily an MEng, after four.
 The Department has strong links with industry, and Cambridge Chemical Engineers are highly employable.

-Chemical Engineering via Engineering: good A-levels (or the equivalent) in Mathematics, Physics and Chemistry are essential; A-level Further Mathematics is desirable.
+Chemical Engineering via Engineering: A Levels (or the equivalent) in Chemistry, Mathematics and Physics are essential.
+A-level Further Mathematics is desirable.

-Chemical Engineering via Natural Sciences: good A-levels (or the equivalent) in Mathematics and Chemistry are essential; AS-levels in one or more of Physics, Biology, and Further Mathematics are desirable.
+Chemical Engineering via Natural Sciences: A-levels (or the equivalent) in Mathematics and Chemistry are essential.
+AS-levels (or the equivalent) in one or more of Physics, Biology, and Further Mathematics are desirable.

 All applicants for Chemical Engineering are required to take a pre-interview written assessment in their chosen route (Natural Sciences or Engineering) at an authorised centre local to them (for a lot of applicants, this will be their school/college).